 A circular walk around historic Sandwich

-In the medieval period Sandwich was a port that welcomed pilgrims, launched armies of soldiers and hosted generations of royalty.
-By the sixteenth century however Sandwich was left behind, almost frozen in time.
+In the medieval period Sandwich was a major port that welcomed pilgrims, launched armies, and hosted royalty.
+By the sixteenth century however the town was left behind, almost frozen in time.